ray-project/tutorial/README.rst

 RL Exercises
 ------------

-Each file in ``rl_exercises/rl_exercise*.ipynb`` is a separate Jupyter notebook.
+The exercises in ``rl_exercises/rl_exercise*.ipynb`` should be done in order.
-These exercises should be done in order.
-They can be opened in a Jupyter notebook by running the following commands.
+They can be opened in Jupyter lab by running the following commands.

 .. code-block:: bash

   cd tutorial/rl_exercises
-  jupyter-notebook
+  jupyter-lab

 **Exercise 1:** Introduction to Markov Decision Processes.